I’ve been thinking of starting a blog, but have hesitated because who really wants to read what goes on in my head and in my classroom?

 Heck, maybe you have something to write in your own blog today.

-The post "This is what the factory system of schools produces" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2015/03/factory-system/) on March 1, 2015.
+The post "This is what the factory system of schools produces" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2015/03/factory-system/) on March 1, 2015.